Richard Strauss: Reichsmusikkammer

 Strauss privately scorned Goebbels and called him "a pipsqueak".
 However, in 1933 he dedicated an orchestral song, "Das Bächlein" ("The Little Brook"), to Goebbels, to gain his cooperation in extending German music copyright laws from 30 years to 50 years.
 Also in 1933, he replaced Arturo Toscanini as director of the Bayreuth Festival after Toscanini had resigned in protest against the Nazi regime.
 That year, he also replaced Jewish conductor Bruno Walter after Walter was forced by Goebbels to withdraw from a concert at the Berlin Philharmonic.

 Strauss attempted to ignore Nazi bans on performances of works by Debussy, Mahler, and Mendelssohn.
 He also continued to work on a comic opera, Die schweigsame Frau, with his Jewish friend and librettist Stefan Zweig.
 When the opera was premiered in Dresden in 1935, Strauss insisted that Zweig's name appear on the theatrical billing, much to the ire of the Nazi regime.
 Hitler and Goebbels avoided attending the opera, and it was halted after three performances and subsequently banned by the Third Reich.

 On 17 June 1935, Strauss wrote a letter to Stefan Zweig, in which he stated:

 Do you believe I am ever, in any of my actions, guided by the thought that I am 'German'?
 Do you suppose Mozart was consciously 'Aryan' when he composed?
 I recognise only two types of people: those who have talent and those who have none.

 This letter to Zweig was intercepted by the Gestapo and sent to Hitler.
 Strauss was subsequently dismissed from his post as Reichsmusikkammer president in 1935.
 The 1936 Berlin Summer Olympics nevertheless used Strauss's Olympische Hymne, which he had composed in 1934.
-In 1940, Strauss was chosen by Goebbels to compose the Japanese Festival Music to celebrate the 2600th anniversity of the founding of the Japanese Empire.
+In 1940, Strauss was chosen by Goebbels to compose the Japanese Festival Music to celebrate the 2600th anniversary of the founding of the Japanese Empire.

 Strauss's seeming relationship with the Nazis in the 1930s attracted criticism from some noted musicians, including Toscanini, who in 1933 had said, "To Strauss the composer I take off my hat; to Strauss the man I put it back on again", when Strauss had accepted the presidency of the Reichsmusikkammer.
 Much of Strauss's motivation in his conduct during the Third Reich was, however, to protect his Jewish daughter-in-law Alice and his Jewish grandchildren from persecution.
 Both of his grandsons were bullied at school, but Strauss used his considerable influence to prevent the boys or their mother being sent to concentration camps.